PaulmannLighting/apis-saltans/hw/ARCHITECTURE.md

 - `Metadata`, which identifies the APS profile and cluster.
 - `bytes::Bytes`, which contains the serialized application payload.

+`HwResponse` owns a boxed, pinned, `Send + 'static` future supplied by the driver.
+Its public future output is `Result<(), Error>`; `HwResponse::new` converts a backend future's error into the common error type.
+Keeping the future opaque allows different drivers to use different completion mechanisms without changing the coordinator-facing API.

 `Event` is the receive-side model emitted by the event translator.
 It reports network state changes, device join/rejoin/leave notifications carrying `zb_core::FullAddress`, route errors, and